lupyuen/lupyuen.github.io/src/de.md

 -   [__"NuttX RTOS for PinePhone: Display Driver in Zig"__](https://lupyuen.github.io/articles/dsi2)

-But our PinePhone Display Driver isn't complete...
+But our PinePhone Display Driver __isn't complete__...
 It won't render any graphics!

-Today we'll ???
+Today we'll learn about the missing bits in our Display Driver...

+-   What's the __Display Engine (DE)__ inside PinePhone

+-   What's the __Timing Controller (TCON0)__ and how it controls PinePhone's LCD Display

+-   How we call DE and TCON0 to __render graphics__

+-   How our __PinePhone Display Driver__ shall support DE and TCON0

+_Why are we doing this?_

+We're now porting [__Apache NuttX RTOS__](https://lupyuen.github.io/articles/uboot) to PinePhone.

 TODO

-We're now porting [__Apache NuttX RTOS__](https://lupyuen.github.io/articles/uboot) to PinePhone.

-We'll come back to this.
 Let's continue the journey from our __NuttX Porting Journal__...

 -   [__lupyuen/pinephone-nuttx__](https://github.com/lupyuen/pinephone-nuttx)